 Unlike child support, there is no automatic right to receive spousal support.
-The experienced family law lawyers at MDW Law in Halifax will consider the unique factors of your situation.
+The experienced family law lawyers at MDW Law in Halifax and Bedford will consider the unique factors of your situation.
 When there is a difference in income between separated spouses, one spouse may need to provide the other spouse with spousal support, either short-term or long-term.

 An individual seeking spousal support must first establish that he or she is entitled to support before determining how much support may be paid and for how long.
 There are two main ways a spouse can establish entitlement.
 In many cases, a spouse may be entitled to receive spousal support for both reasons: